 NSCAD University offers a variety of health supports including on-campus counselling, peer mentoring program, and medical insurance coverage for all full-time students.
-One-on-one consultations and planning sessions are available for students who require an individualized approach to learning in the classroom.
+Oneon-one consultations and planning sessions are available for students who require an individualized approach to learning in the classroom.
+NSCAD students have access to a doctor through the Saint Mary's University (SMU) Student Health Clinic.
+The Saint Mary's clinic is for nonemergency, appointment-only medical matters.
+Appointments are available to all NSCAD student up to one year after graduation.